CurveDocs/curve-docs/docs/crvUSD/overview.md

 `crvUSD` is designed to provide a more **capital-efficient** stablecoin mechanism and **smoother liquidations**, while maintaining a decentralized design which the Curve DAO governs.

 !!!github "GitHub"
-    The source code for all releveant stablecoin contract can be found on [GitHub :material-github:](https://github.com/curvefi/curve-stablecoin).
+    The source code for all relevant stablecoin contract can be found on [GitHub :material-github:](https://github.com/curvefi/curve-stablecoin).
 Related deployments can be found [here](../references/deployed-contracts.md#curve-stablecoin).

 ---